torbencarstens/container-workshop/README.md

 #### **back to uts**

-Following from this we can enter the uts namespace by doing
+Following from this we can create a new uts namespace and running bash inside it

 ```bash
 $0> unshare --uts bash